onier/RobWork/doc/ressources/installation_windows.hpp.md

 In this table, the "Maximum Visual C++ Toolset (Source)" version is the maximum supported version in the Boost source.
 The newest Visual Studio versions will not be recognized as safe/tested versions by Boost, which means that Boost will issue a lot of warnings while compiling RobWork.
 Usually, these warnings can simply be ignored, and things will work fine anyway.
+From Boost 1.67, these warnings are no longer shown for newer Visual Studio toolsets.

 As shown in the table, the precompiled libraries for new Visual Studio versions, is built a while after they are introduced in the code.
 If you want to use Visual Studio 2017, the table shows that you must choose at least Boost 1.64 if you want to use precompiled libraries (or 1.63 if you compile Boost yourself).

 The file to download has a name with a format similar to "boost_1_66_0-msvc-14.1-64.exe".